 - As soon as you do it, you’ll see a security dialogue box where you’ll be asked to enter the password of your laptop/computer.
 Enter your password in the field and hit the OK button at the bottom.

 - Once you do it, you’ll notice how the hidden password will now be visible to you.
 Now, you can copy it and paste to a safe location, write it down on a pad, or take a screenshot of it, whatever seems most convenient to you.

-Do You Want to Reset Netflix Password Instead?
+How to Reset Netflix Password

 In the previous sections, we talked about viewing your Netflix password on different devices.
 However, in many cases, when people forget their password frequently, they’d want to change it to something simpler or more convenient to avoid all the hassle.

-Resetting Netflix Password on Android & iPhone
+Method 1: Reset Netflix Password on Android & iPhone

 When it comes to resetting your Netflix password on your smartphone, keep in mind that whether you’re an Android or an iOS user, it doesn’t make a difference.
 The user interface of Netflix’s app is more or less the same for both operating systems, which is why the steps involved in resetting the password will remain the same.

 So, in order to reset your Netflix password using the app, follow these steps:

 Step 1: Open the Netflix app on your smartphone.
 On the top right corner of the app’s home screen, you’ll find a square icon of your profile; tap on it to go to the Profile & More tab.